simonsobs/tilemaker/README.md

 This will open all of the fits files in your current working directory.
-If you want to improve first-run performance, you can set the environment variable `TILEMAKER_PRECACHE="yes"`, which will give you a longer startup time but will avoid any potential slowdown when paging through maps in the viewer.
+If you want to improve first-run performance, you can set the environment variable `TILEMAKER_PRECACHE=yes` (the default, to turn off set `no`), which will give you a longer startup time but will avoid any potential slowdown when paging through maps in the viewer.

 The server will print some things to the terminal as it performs its internal startup process.
 It is ready when you recieve the lines: